chloe-vilain/bitrise-step-run-android-maestro-flows/README.md

 This step runs your Maestro flows on an Android emulator and exports a test report and a video recording.
 This step does not give any output but puts tests results in deploy folder if requested.

-# Requirements:
+## Requirements:
-In order to run this step, you will need to have a booted simulator and an app build file to install on it.
-These can be provided by the AVD Manager, Android Build for UI Testing, and Wait for Android Emulator steps.
+In order to run this step, you will need to have a booted emulator and an app build file to install on it.
+These can be provided by the AVD Manager & Android Build for UI Testing steps.

+We suggest running the steps in the following order, to allow emulator time to boot up fully:

+- avd-manager
+- android-build-for-ui-testing
+- wait-for-android-emulator
+- run-android-maestro-flows

 Inputs:
 - `app_file`: The path to the app build file to install on the emulator.
 Android Build for UI Testing outputs your app build path to `$BITRISE_APK_PATH`.
 You can pass this path to the `app_file` input of this step.